 Refer to the Installation Network Options page for details on Flannel configuration options and backend selection, or how to set up your own CNI.

 For information on which ports need to be opened for K3s, refer to the Networking Requirements.

 CoreDNS is deployed automatically on server startup.
 To disable it, configure all servers in the cluster with the

 If you don't install CoreDNS, you will need to install a cluster DNS provider yourself.

 Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
 It simplifies networking complexity while designing, deploying, and running applications.

 Traefik is deployed by default when starting the server.
-For more information see Auto Deploying Manifests.
+For more information see Managing Packaged Components.
 The default config file is found in

-traefik.yaml file should not be edited manually, because k3s would overwrite it again once it is restarted.
-Instead you can customize Traefik by creating an additional
+traefik.yaml file should not be edited manually, as K3s will replace the file with defaults at startup.
+Instead, you should customize Traefik by creating an additional

 HelmChartConfig manifest in